-Can I ask about salary in the first phone call/interview?
+Can I ask about salary in the first phone call/interview with a recruiter?

 How do I successfully negotiate my salary?
 Can you explain how this works step by step?

 “To prepare for a negotiation, it is important that you have all the information you need to make a decision on the offer.
 Therefore I recommend to draft a list of questions/topics you want to inform about when receiving the offer.
 An offer includes salary but also other secondary benefits.
 During the interviews you probably discovered how the (future) company values your experience and how it relates to your (future) peers.
 This is the starting point of the conversation because the offer is based on this impression.
 Try to figure out what is really important to you and why.
 Is it only salary or also the responsibilities in a role, opportunities to develop yourself through education and training, a lease car or something else?
 This information will guide you in your negotiation.